-Keep in mind that for each credit hour of registered coursework, Berry expects students to commit two hours of outside engaged learning (readings, research, etc.).
-Because this is a three-credit hour course, successful students should expect to spend three hours per week in-class and an additional six hours of outside learning activities.
+This class will combine lecture with discussion, lecture, research, and writing, including a writer's workshop.
+You should read the assigned chapters and cases before you come to class in order to be prepared to participate in discussion.
+You will also conduct independent research and write a sustained legal argument on a communication topic of your choosing.
+Please note that for each credit hour of registered coursework, Berry expects students to commit two hours of outside engaged learning (readings, safaris, projects, etc.).
+Because this is a three-credit hour course, successful students should expect to spend three hours per week in-class and a minimum of six hours of class engaging in learning activities and studying.